RobertGollagher/Freeputer/pre-alpha/pre-alpha2.0/README.md

             - *read/write cells* (persistent storage); or
             - *read/write cells* (persistent storage) followed by *unplumbed cells*.
         - If BLK is an *unplumbed zone* then it requires no physical persistent storage at all.
-        - Note: a VM may provide access to additional persistent storage via VOL.
+        - Note: a VM may provide additional persistent storage via VOL.
 1. **All zones which end below cell 0 are volatile zones:**
     - **SYS** is the 64 MiB from cell -1 (`0xffffffff`) to cell -16777216 (`0xff000000`).
         - SYS is reserved for system use.
 It provides standard system services to the VM: